- Ishan Wijewardana

 Technological Risks: If Nekoās AI misidentifies issues (false positives or negatives), trust erodes quickly.
 They need robust accuracy validation to maintain credibility.

 Dealing with issues identified: One of the biggest structural weaknesses in private preventative healthcare is what happens after a red flag is raised.
-This issue isnāt unique to Neko Health, many private diagnostic services face the same problem: detection without an immediate solution.
+This issue isnāt unique to Neko Health and many private diagnostic services face the same problem: detection without an immediate solution.
 Hereās how it typically plays out:

 A customer undergoes a Neko scan.